Date : October 10, 2019

 Orientation, Interview with Toshima Mayor Yukio Takano

 In the second half of the tour, the journalists interviewed Toshima Mayor Yukio Takano.
 He spoke about how the shock of Toshima being listed as a city at risk of disappearing in 2014 was used as the impetus to make it an easier place for women and children to live, and how development efforts using culture were underway in order to attract people from around Japan and the world.
-The journalists asked questions such as what issues were encountered when trying to make Toshima an easier place for women to live, what future goals there were, and the financial situation of the ward.
+The journalists asked questions such as what issues were encountered when trying to make Toshima an easier place for women to live, what future goals there were, and the financial situation of the city.

 Global Kids Higashi-Ikebukuro Daycare

-The tour visited a daycare which was opened in the ward office building as part of an effort to eliminate the waiting list for daycares, and after hearing an explanation of the daycare, walked with the children to Minami-Ikebukuro Park, which the daycare uses as a yard.
-The journalists asked the head of the daycare and a staff member of Toshima Ward’s Daycare Division about the ward’s support for opening new daycares, and measures to deal with the shortage of daycare workers.
+The tour visited a daycare which was opened in the municipal office building as part of an effort to eliminate the waiting list for daycares, and after hearing an explanation of the daycare, walked with the children to Minami-Ikebukuro Park, which the daycare uses as a yard.
+The journalists asked the head of the daycare and a staff member of Toshima City’s Daycare Division about the city’s support for opening new daycares, and measures to deal with the shortage of daycare workers.
 They also took pictures and filmed the children as they played in the park, located between tall buildings.
 The journalist from a Vietnamese TV station interviewed a family playing in the park, and asked them about what finding a daycare in Toshima is like.